 Curry comes to RWJF from Rutgers University, where he previously served in multiple strategic leadership roles for New Jersey Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the New Jersey Expanded Food and Nutrition Education Program (EFNEP).
 He spearheaded five statewide initiatives that helped more than 50,000 families from low-income communities improve their nutrition intake and increase their physical activity.
 Curry also directed policy, systems, and environmental change efforts for more than 35 program coordinators, regional supervisors, and health educators in all New Jersey counties.
 Previously, he served as youth development director for the YMCA of Newark and Vicinity and led projects that focused on reducing childhood obesity.
 Earlier, he served as a program manager for EXOS MediFit, where he developed and implemented workplace health and wellness initiatives.

 Curry earned a Masters of Education degree in adult and continuing education and a BS in exercise science from Rutgers University.
 His faith, passion for learning, and belief in the power of words ignites his desire to elevate matters dear to his heart through poetry and spoken word.
 A lifelong advocate of an active and healthy lifestyle, he also competes in the centuries-old sport of Muay Thai boxing.
-Born and raised in Newark, N.J., he now resides in North Brunswick, N.J., with his wife, Jessica, and their blended family of three children.
+Born and raised in Newark, N.J., he now resides in North Brunswick, N.J., with his wife, Jessica, and their blended family of four children.